fission/docs.fission.io/docs/content/trouble-shooting/_index.en.md

 Since Fission utilizes in-cluster DNS to communicate with other components, it's important to make sure that the in-cluster DNS service is available.

-First, check we have running DNS pod(s).
+First, check that we have running DNS pod(s).

 ```bash
 $ kubectl -n kube-system get pod|grep dns